 A few hours after eating a few spoonfuls, Jeff came down with a runny nose and sore throat.
 Now, I can’t tell you the last time either of us were sick and it was then determined, this reaction was all because of the peanut butter.
 I immediately jumped on the thought of preparing all the “remedy foods”…big salads with avocado, fish oil, more homemade kombucha and I then decided to give bone broth another chance.

-A few weeks back, Paleo Chicago took a tour of Barrington Natural Farms and at the end of our tour Cliff offered us the option to purchase any of the leftover cuts of meat he had available.
+Around this same time Paleo Chicago took a tour of Barrington Natural Farms and at the end of our tour, Cliff offered us the option to purchase any of the leftover cuts of meat he had available.
 I brought home some beef bones to make broth and this was the perfect opportunity to give bone broth a go, this time with beef and not chicken.

 I did a little recipe research online to see what mistakes I might have made the first time.
 I also wanted to prevent any mistakes this time around, especially since I was using such high quality meat.

-Some people roast their bones and some people don’t and I decided to give it a try.
-The house smelled amazing while they were roasting and I was getting even more excited for the end product.
+Some people roast their bones and some people don’t.
+I decided to give it a go and the house smelled amazing while they were roasting.
+I was getting even more excited for the end product.